SumoLogic/sumologic-documentation/docs/search/search-cheat-sheets/log-operators.md

 conjunction with group-by functions.
 When using any grouping function, the word by is sufficient for representing the group operator.

 :::note
-An aggregation function can't take another function (such as a math function).
-For example, you can't use:
+An aggregation function cannot take another function (such as a math function).
+For example, you cannot use:

 ```sql
 ... | avg(x + y) as average